-These guidelines are specifically designed for Children and Youth workers and leaders who use social networking websites (Facebook, Instagram, Tik Tok, Whatsapp etc) either in a personal or professional capacity.
+These guidelines are specifically designed for Youth workers and leaders who use social networking websites (Facebook, Instagram, Tik Tok, Whatsapp etc) either in a personal or professional capacity.

 The reality is social networking tools are likely the most efficient way to communicate to young people, so youth workers will likely need to use social media or messaging tools simply to make contact with young people from their community.
-Similarly, it may be the most effective way of communicating with the parents or caregivers of children in your group.
 The aim of these guidelines is to ensure appropriate practice and safe use of social networking tools.